NotDonzo/kubernetes/README.md

 ### Configure HAProxy

-Open the HAProxy configuration file:
+Open the configuration file:

 ```sh
 sudo vim /etc/haproxy/haproxy.cfg
 ```

-Add the following configuration:
+Add these lines to define the frontend and backend:

 ```ini
 frontend kubernetes-frontend